MichalSoszkoGID/datamass-workshop-resourcess/Session 2 - hands-on excercises.md

 Your task is to:
 1. Inspect a csv file: [ISO_like_Countries-Continents.csv](https://gitlab.com/datamass-mdp-workshop/workshop-resources/-/blob/main/CSVs/ISO_like_Countries-Continents.csv) as a potential mapping table for countries and continents.
 Be warned!
 Some country names will require you attention!

-    1a.
+    a.
 Include the csv in the pipeline.

-    1b.
+    b.
 Create corresponding dbt resources (models).
 At this stage adding the `.yml` configs is optional.

-    1c.
+    c.
 Include the information about user continent as a column `user_address_continent` in the `dim_users` table.

 2. Locate in the DWH a table storing information about user orders.
 This table should allow you to extract information on order prices.

-    2a.
+    a.
 Create dbt resources (models).
 At this stage adding the `.yml` configs is optional.

-    2b.
+    b.
 Add created models to the pipeline. `Dim_users` table should be upgraded with the following columns:

      - `customer_total_value`: here it is a sum of prices for completed orders, you will need to filter out orders that are in progress, returned, cancelled or shipped etc.